Set in the

 -(b) or by the Romans to punish them for having sided with Hannibal;

--(c) or it may have been destroyed the Social War (98-88 BC) by the dictator Sulla.
-Again, these are unattested, meaning there is no ancient document that actually makes those claims.
+-(c) or it was destroyed in the Social War (98-88 BC)* by the dictator, Sulla.
+Again, these are unattested -- there is no extant ancient document that actually makes those claims.

 (5) The winner.
 The Civita d'Ogliara is what most scholars since the late 1800s and early 1900s, including Francesco Scandone and Theodor Mommsen, have claimed, and what recent work since the 1970s seems to show: The site was a Longobard fortification.
-Whether it was anything else before that is likely to remain a mystery, but the Longobard thing is not a theory.
-It is mentioned in period documents, and is, indeed, interesting.
+Whether it was anything else before that is likely to remain a mystery, but the Longobard connection is mentioned in period documents, and is, indeed, interesting.

 There is a general item on the Longobards here, but briefly:

 Why is there such use of Roman materials (if that is what they are)?
-It's possible that the Romans had a structure in these hills (although their documents don't mention it).
+It's possible that the Romans had a structure in these hills (although their documents --at least the ones we have-- don't mention it).
 It is also possible that the Longobards dragged that stuff up into the hills from elsewhere.
 Both possibilities are plausible.
 You have to live with the uncertainty, the mystery.
 That's fine.
 I have always loved mysterious cities—Oz...
 Shangri-La ...Sabatia.